simolus3/drift/docs/pages/docs/Advanced Features/expressions.md

 ## Mathematical functions and regexp

-When using a `VmDatabase`, a basic set of trigonometric functions will be available.
+When using a `NativeDatabase`, a basic set of trigonometric functions will be available.
 It also defines the `REGEXP` function, which allows you to use `a REGEXP b` in sql queries.
 For more information, see the [list of functions]({{ "../Other engines/vm.md#moor-only-functions" | pageUrl }}) here.